Marcels-2-Neurons/uasos-project/README.md

 The project aims to reproduce functionally some of the tasks available on a UAS Ground Station and study the Test Subject mental fatigue subjected to this experiment.

+The Repository includes:
+* *UASOS*: the Experiment
-The Repository includes the Experiment *UASOS* and its utility for generating new experimental scripts called *scriptgen4HPC*.
+* *scriptgen4HPC*: utility for generating new experimental scripts

 ---
 ## Minimum and Recommended Requirements